philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Active Research/RFP-less indie consulting dynamics.md

 - Have you ever hired an independent consultant for a project larger than $20K without using a Request For Proposal (RFP)?
 	- Think of that project as you answer the following questions:
 	- How much was this project worth to your business?
 (How much value or cost savings or other benefit did it create?)
 	- How much did you pay the consultant you hired?
 	- How did the consultant you hired price the project in question?
 	- How did you first become aware of the consultant you hired?
 	- Approximately how many other consultants or other solutions did you consider for the project in question?
 	- Why did you choose the consultant you did for this project?
+- Your name & email address